History of Portland, Maine

-The History of Portland, Maine begins when the area was called Machigonne, meaning "great neck," by Algonquians who originally inhabited the peninsula.
-It extends to the city's recent cultural and economic renaissance.
+The History of Portland, Maine, begins when Native Americans originally called the Portland peninsula Məkíhkanək meaning "At the fish hook" in Penobscot and Machigonne (meaning "Great Neck") in Algonquian.
+The peninsula and surrounding areas were home to members of the Algonquian-speaking Aucocisco branch of the Eastern Abenaki tribe, who died largely due to the introduction of foreign illnesses during colonization.
+Some were forcibly relocated to current day New Hampshire and Canada during European settlement.

 Native Americans

-There is evidence of Native American presence in Maine as early as 11,000 BCE.
+There is evidence of Native American presence in what is now called Maine as early as 11,000 BCE.
 At the time of European contact in the sixteenth century, Algonquian speaking people inhabited present-day Portland.
 French explorer Samuel de Champlain identified these people as the "Almouchiquois," a polity stretching from the Androscoggin River to Cape Ann and culturally distinct from their Wampanoag and Abenaki neighbors.
 According to Captain John Smith in 1614, a semi-autonomous band called the “Aucocisco” inhabited "the bottome of a large deepe Bay, full of many great Iles."
 This bay would later come to be known as Casco Bay, and include the future site of Portland.

 A combination of warfare and disease decimated Native peoples in the years preceding English colonization, creating a "shatter zone" of devastation and political instability in what would become southern Maine.
-The introduction of European wares in the 1500s disrupted long-standing Native trade relationships in the northeast.
+The introduction of European goods in the 1500s disrupted long-standing Native trade relationships in the northeast.
 Starting around 1607, Micmacs began raiding their southern neighbors from the Gulf of Maine to Massachusetts in an effort to corner the lucrative fur trade and monopolize access to European goods.
 The arrival of foreign pathogens only served to compound the violence in the region.
 A particularly notorious pandemic between 1614 and 1620 ravaged the population of coastal New England with mortality rates at upwards of 90 percent.
 In this chaotic milieu, groups like the Almouchiquois disappear from the historical record, as they were likely displaced or incorporated into other tribes.
 However, larger Native communities maintained a presence in the Casco Bay area until King George's War in the 1740s.
 French military defeat and increasing English settler migration to the area from primarily southern New England impelled most Native Americans to migrate toward the protection of New France, or further up the coast where they remain today.